dbashford/mimosa-server-reload/README.md

 For more information regarding Mimosa, see http://mimosajs.com

+Note: Version `0.7.0` requires mimosa `0.13.3` or above.

 ## Usage

 Install `'mimosa-server-reload'` using the `mimosa mod:install mimosa-server-reload` command.
-Do not rely on simply adding it to the list of modules in the `modules` array.
-Mimosa will install it in your project, but because one of `mimosa-server-reload`'s dependencies is `mimosa-server`, which is installed inside Mimosa, `mimosa-server-reload` will not function properly.
+The `mimosa-server` module is a prereq.

 ## Functionality